pooriajr/pooriajr/src/_posts/2023-09-20-i-will-not-play-baldurs-gate-3.md

 Crazy as it sounds, it's because this specific game seems like something *special*.

 I've never seen people get so excited about a game.
 Every reviewer is giving it perfect 10/10 scores.
-It might be the single best vido game I've ever had the opportunity to play.
+It might be the single best video game I've ever had the opportunity to play.

 Plus, it's a ridiculously high effort output from an underdog team.
 I love that.
 It's like a big middle finger to all the big studios pumping out lazy cash-grab games.